jrkphani/Heybo/docs/HeyBo Design System Compliance Checklist.md

 **Remember**: HeyBo focuses on warm, energetic, and wholesome nutrition.
 Every design decision should reflect the brand's bold yet approachable personality while maintaining optimal usability for on-the-go grain bowl ordering.

+**Type Safety First**: All code must maintain strict type safety to ensure reliable food ordering experiences.
+No `any` types should compromise the integrity of ingredient selection, bowl composition, or order processing.

-**For 1CloudHub Team**: When implementing new features, always consider the food service context and mobile-first ordering experience that defines HeyBo's customer journey.
+**For 1CloudHub Team**: When implementing new features, always consider the food service context, mobile-first ordering experience, and type safety requirements that define HeyBo's reliable customer journey.
+Every ingredient selection, every bowl composition, and every order must be type-safe from start to finish.